RamaAlHiyari/Scorpion_AgriBot/README.md

 - 1× Arduino Mega 2560
 - 2× L298N (or equivalent 4-channel motor drivers)
 - 4× DC motors with wheels
-- 1× HC-SR04 ultrasonic sensor (front)
+- 1× HC-SR04 ultrasonic sensor (front) or 4x On the sides (optional)
 - 1× Analog soil-moisture probe
 - 1× SG90/MG90S servo for the probe arm
 - 1× microSD reader (optional but recommended for logging)